Love and Larceny (1960 film)

 Love and Larceny (in Italian, Il mattatore, "The Showman") is a 1960 Italian comedy film directed by Dino Risi.
 It was entered into the 10th Berlin International Film Festival.

 Plot

 Gerardo is an aspiring actor, trying unsuccessfully to cross over from comedy to tragedy.
 Due to his ability to mimic dialects of Italy, he is involved in a scam concocted by Lallo against a rich cloth-merchant.
-His inexperience resulted in him being the only one to be arrested and sentenced to several months in prison.
+His inexperience results in him being the only one to be arrested and sentenced to several months in prison.
 There he encounters a vast array of petty criminals, devoted primarily to scams of various kinds.
 He befriends Chinotto, a con man for whom the doors of the prisons are like "revolving doors of a large hotel."